AnthonyF747/AnthonyF747.github.io/hw1journal.md

 ## Bootstrap

 I have some `.html` and `.css` experience, but I didn't have Bootstrap experience.
 I used the docs on their [website](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and a video to learn how to work with this software.
 Bootstrap totally makes building a website so much easier than when I learn how to use `.html`.
 The software makes it easy to make rows and columns along with the page being dynamic and adjusts to the screen (browser) size.
 It definitely made coding in `.html` fun.
-If you need help with `.html` or `.css`, you can look through their docs at: [html docs]()
+If you need help with `.html` or `.css`, you can look through their docs at: [html docs](https://developer.mozilla.org/en-US/docs/Web/HTML) and [css](https://developer.mozilla.org/en-US/docs/Web/CSS).

+## Code

+Coding is where I started.
+I really didn't know what kind of website to build.
+The subject and content took some time, but I figured since I had pictures of my dogs and had some stories to share about them, a website devoted to them would work.
+The first part of `.html` contains the declaration that the page is `.html`.
+The browser reads this and works with that code and finds the .css sheet located in the `<meta>` tag within the `<head></head>` tags.